andyeske/FOFA/README.md

-# Fuel-Optimal Fleet Assignment in the Brazilian Domestic Air Transportation System
+# Fuel-optimal fleet assignment in the Brazilian domestic air transportation system

 This repository provides an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model.
 The model is implemented on the domestic Brazilian air transportation system.